Aggregation with constant kernel under stochastic resetting: Typical size of aggregates for polymer-only boundary conditions

 We have the following expansions around $z=1$:

-The numerator in the last term of Eq. \ref{solGenerM} is therefore $O(h^2)$, equivalent to $\xi(1)\tau(1-h)$, because of the factor, and the denominator is equivalent to $\xi(1)\exp( \xi(1)t)$, with $\xi(1)=r$.
-For general initial conditions, the expression of Eq. (\ref{solGener}) therefore yields:
+The numerator in the last term of Eq. (\ref{solGenerM}) is therefore $O(h^2)$, and equivalent to $\xi(1)\tau(1-h)$ at small $h$.
+The denominator is equivalent to $\xi(1)\exp( \xi(1)t)$, with $\xi(1)=r$.
+The term of order $h^2$ in the expansion of Eq. (\ref{solGenerM}) yields:

 The second moment thefore reads